RaceTrac: Locations

-RaceTrac, Inc. operates more than 580 retail gasoline convenience stores and travel centers in 13 US states under the RaceTrac (company-operated) and RaceWay (contract operator-operated) names.
+RaceTrac, Inc. operates more than 600 retail gasoline convenience stores and travel centers in 14 US states under the RaceTrac (company-operated) and RaceWay (contract operator-operated) names.
 Most RaceTrac locations feature 20 to 24 fueling positions and a 5000 sqft convenience store selling more than 4,000 items.
 In January 2012, RaceTrac introduced its new 6000 sqft store design, which features Swirl World frozen yogurt, free Wi-Fi internet and indoor and outdoor seating.

-RaceTrac locations operate in Alabama, Florida, Georgia, Indiana, Kentucky, Louisiana, Mississippi, South Carolina, Tennessee, and Texas.
+RaceTrac locations operate in Alabama, Florida, Georgia, Indiana, Kentucky, Louisiana, Mississippi, North Carolina, Ohio, South Carolina, Tennessee, and Texas.
 In 2012, there were more than 200 RaceWay-branded locations in Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia.

 In 2023, RaceTrac announced plans for an expansion into Indiana and Ohio, marking the chain's entry into the Midwestern United States.